 Designed to make students knowledgeable about the process involved in selecting and coaching a tennis team.
 In addition, the techniques necessary to become a rated tennis official are included.
-Prerequisite: PE 200 or permission of the instructor
+Prerequisite: PE 200 or PE 257 or permission of the instructor 2 credits